 Another body of evidence is building for the use of music and dance as therapeutic activities for people with Parkinson’s, as a method of bypassing the basal ganglia so the brain can access movement through different pathways.

-There is also some evidence to suggest that hydrotherapy or pool based programs provide immense benefit for the person with Parkinson’s, as well as tailored home and gym exercise programs that are goal-focussed and provide at least moderate intensity to create long lasting change and a reduction in symptom severity or delay in onset.
+There is also some evidence to suggest that hydrotherapy or pool based programs provide immense benefit for the person with Parkinson’s, as well as tailored home and gym exercise programs that are goal-focused and provide at least moderate intensity to create long lasting change and a reduction in symptom severity or delay in onset.